Uprooted Westside school, CHS principal key to plans forming for new Wasson

 Presnal can't predict how many of the current Bijou students (enrollment usually hovers around 120 a year) will stay with the school.
 While it has always been a district-wide school of choice, appealing particularly to students who dislike the rules and rigor of traditional schools, its geographical proximity can't be denied.
 About 60 percent of the students live west of I-25, she said.

-Taking Bijou's place at Whittier will be the new Morning Song charter school for grades K-6, whose lease with District 11 starts July 1.
+Taking Bijou's place at Whittier will be the new Mountain Song charter school for grades K-6, whose lease with District 11 starts July 1.

 Westside Pioneer article